RFID Asset Tracking

 1. Increased Asset Visibility

 RFID can be used to track all types of company assets.
-From merchandise, trucks, forklifts and other assets that move to, from and around facilities.
 RFID supplies information in real-time without a direct line of sight in order to retrieve data.
-RFID makes it easy to track valuables as well as locate lost or missing items.
+This is the most efficient and accurate way to manage information about your valuable assets, reducing the time that’s spent searching for them.

-Asset tracking is a paramount tool within organizations that perform rentals or receive a high volume of returned goods.
+Asset tracking is a paramount tool within organizations that send and receive equipment or receive a high volume of returned goods.
 Assets that are missing or unaccounted for can have a big negative impact on a business’s bottom line.
-Asset tracking allows businesses to keep tabs on inventory when it distributed, stocked, relocated, delivered, or returned.
+Businesses can keep tabs on inventory when it is distributed, stocked, relocated, delivered, or returned.
 Additionally, RFID can provide a host of other information outside of locations like quantity and even the conditions of merchandise.